hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   $ rest_api

-Step Three: Create And Submit Batch
+Step Three: Create and Submit Batch
 -----------------------------------

 In the example below, a JSON array is submitted to the `sawtooth config`